Neapolitan language: Alphabet and pronunciation

 Neapolitan orthography consists of 22 Latin letters.
-Much like Italian orthography, it does not contain k, w, x, or y even though these letters might be found in some foreign words; unlike Italian, it does contain the letter j.
-The following English pronunciation guidelines are based on General American pronunciation, and the values used may not apply to other dialects.
-(See also: International Phonetic Alphabet chart for English dialects.)
+Much like Italian orthography, it does not contain k, w, x, or y even though these letters might be found in some foreign loan words; unlike Italian, it does contain the letter j.

 All Romance languages are closely related.
-Although Neapolitan shares a high degree of its vocabulary with Italian, the official language of Italy, differences in pronunciation can make the connection unrecognizable to those without knowledge of Neapolitan.
+Although Neapolitan shares a high degree of its vocabulary with Tuscan-derived Italian, the official language of Italy, differences in pronunciation can make the connection unrecognizable to those without knowledge of Neapolitan.
 The most striking phonological difference is the Neapolitan weakening of unstressed vowels into schwa (schwa is pronounced like the a in about or the u in upon).
 (Note: In recent studies on Neapolitan variants in Campania, there has been a tendency to mark vowels pronounced as schwa ⟨ə⟩ with diaeresis (').
 While it may help novice speakers, it is not an established trait of the Neapolitan orthography.)
-However, it is also possible (and quite common for some Neapolitans) to speak standard Italian with a "Neapolitan accent"; that is, by pronouncing un-stressed vowels as schwa or by pronouncing the letter s as (like the sh in ship) instead of (like the s in sea or the ss in pass) when the letter representing is in initial position followed by a consonant, but not when it is followed by a dental occlusive or (at least in the purest form of the language) but by otherwise using the vocabulary and grammatical forms of Italian.
+However, it is also possible (and quite common for some Neapolitans) to speak Italian with a "Neapolitan accent"; that is, by pronouncing un-stressed vowels as schwa or by pronouncing the phoneme as (like the sh in ship) instead of (like the s in sea or the ss in pass) when is in initial position followed by a consonant, but not when it is followed by a dental occlusive or (at least in the purest form of the language) but by otherwise using the vocabulary and grammatical forms of Italian.